FAQ – Responsive grant

-You will be asked to review and sign a standard Letter of Agreement, which may also have special conditions attached that are specific to your grant.
+You will be asked to review and sign a standard Letter of Agreement (click here to see an example in PDF), which may also have special conditions attached that are specific to your grant.
 In general, the first instalment is paid soon after receipt of the signed Letter of Agreement, and remaining instalments are paid in accordance with the schedule drawn up to suit your particular project.

 - What is the payment schedule?

 The payment schedule is developed taking into consideration the information provided in the work plan included in the grant application, and often also in consultation with the grantee.
 In general, the Foundation makes payments in advance, in accordance with each grantee’s needs, and subject to any special conditions of approval being met.
 The Foundation makes every effort to accommodate special requirements (for instance, where significant expenses have to be incurred at an early stage of the project).
 For all projects, the final payment is a hold-back instalment (typically 10% of the total grant) that is paid out on receipt of the final report.

 All grantees are required to submit written activity reports, as well as budget-to-actual financial reports, over the course of the project.
 A full final report is required in order to receive payment of the final grant instalment.
 Instalment payments are always conditional upon receipt of required reports, in accordance with the schedule established between the Foundation and the grantee.
 The timing and frequency of reporting is tailored to the circumstances of each project.
 More information about the Foundation’s reporting requirements can be found here.